Synkevych/it_academy/README.md

-## This is a beginning of the course description
+# This is a beginning of the course description

----
+Don’t let people fool you into believing that Ruby on Rails is easy to learn.
+It’s not!
+It’s one of the best and most effective frameworks to develop web applications, but it takes time to understand and master.
+The worst mistake of all is to not learn Ruby before diving into Ruby on Rails.
+To avoid this, the book starts with the basics of Ruby.
+You will not become a Ruby guru after reading it, but you’ll understand the basic ideas, which is most important.

+It is easy to progran in Ruby, bur Ruby is not simple language.

+There is one simple rule in the Ruby community: the fewer brackets, the cooler you are!
+But you won’t get a medal for using fewer brackets. decide for yourself what makes you happy.

+You can think of a class as a collection of methods.

+Private methods only call a method within its own class or own instance.

+But it wouldn’t be Ruby if you couldn’t do it shorter, right?

+Snake_case for naming variable.

 ### Lessons:

 - 1 Agile methodology
 - 2 Git and
 - 3 DataBase
+- 4 Ruby Syntax

 ---